Cecilia-xu/AlgorithmReview/Java/readme.md

 - debug
   - hand trace
   - debugging tools
+16. Testing
+- Black box testing: a testing method that does not take the structure of the implementation into account.
+If a program works perfectly on all inputs, then it surely does its job.
+- White box testing: uses information about the structure of a program.
+Performing unit tests of each method is a part of white box testing.
+- Code coverage: a measure of how many parts of a program have been tested.
+That means that you need to look at every if/else branch to see that each of them is reached by some test case.
+- Boundary test cases are test cases that are at the boundary of acceptable inputs.
+- It is a good idea to design test cases before implementing a program.
+- Logging messages can be deactivated when testing is complete.

 ##  Chapter 2: Object Oriented Programming (OOP)
 1. Objects have
 - fields